mattqgoldberg/wcscGazette/src/news/aapi-resolution.md

 ## Next Steps

-The resolution directs public communications officers from each College Council and the Associated Students to make this resolution publicly available.
-Warren College Student Council is proud to share this resolution with the Warren College community as part of our commitment to celebrating diversity and inclusion on campus.
+The resolution will be considered by the Associated Students Senate and the other College Councils.
+Warren College Student Council is proud to have taken the lead in passing this resolution and looks forward to broader campus support as part of our commitment to celebrating diversity and inclusion on campus.